neumino/thinky/documentation/api/model.md

 If one error is produced by the server, the promise will be rejected.

-_Note_: This method does not save joined documents.
+_Note_: This method does not save joined documents and does not perform an update like `document.save()` can.

 _Example_: Insert 3 new users at the same time.